sosterwalder/c4irp/README.rst

 Message-passing and actor-based programming for everyone

-It part of Concreteclouds_ and the C99 implementation of Chirp_.
+It is part of Concreteclouds_ and the C99 implementation of Chirp_.

 .. _Concreteclouds: https://concretecloud.github.io/